kalendar/assessments/srl/strategies/understanding/high.md

 Although you seem to have a full toolbox of study strategies, you may want to learn more.
 Click on the **Learn**, **See**, or **Do** buttons below to deepen your knowledge of these strategies.

-1. Click on the **Learn** button to read more about learning strategies why they are important.
+1. Click on the **Learn** button to read more about learning strategies and why they are important.
 2. Click on the **See** button to read in-depth cases about learning strategies.
 3. Click on the **Do** button to learn about strategies to help you learn, retain, and recall information.